Voluntary Non-School Alternative Provision Standards.

 A letter of assurance around safer recruitment should be requested by commissioners but, get ahead and show you work to best practice standards and send one out as routine.
 Example letter of assurance

 Sometimes a DBS throws up a criminal conviction that doesn’t affect your employment of a staff member.
-Some of the best AP staff have lived experience of not always getting it right in their youth.
+Some of the best AP staff have lived experience of not always getting it right.
 Anything like this must be risk assessed to demonstrate that you have thought carefully about their appointment and mitigated any risk involved.

 1.2 Appropriate policies and procedures to safeguard and promote the welfare of all children attending the provision.